Fill PDF forms

 )

-Fill radio button widgets
+Fill radio button group

 A radio button group is a collection of radio buttons sharing the same name on a PDF form.